 Even with no moisture in the air, mold spores do not die immediately.
-They will just stay inactive, and for a long time.
+They will just stay inactive for a long time.
 As soon as the humidity level rises, the spores will come alive again.

-At a relative humidity level of 55% and lower, mold spores will stop making new mold colonies.
+At a relative humidity level of 55% or lower, mold spores will stop making new mold colonies.
 However, they won’t die.
 It’s best to remove the spores from the air.

 Humidity levels that exceed 55% encourage rampant mold growth in your home.
 To prevent this, keep your eye on the hygrometer or humidistat for relative humidity and dew point readings.

-You can use a dehumidifier to lower humidity in your house.
-Even better, you can install a whole house dehumidifier for you.
+You can use a dehumidifier to lower the humidity in your house.
+Even better, you can install a whole house dehumidifier for yourself.
 It will lower the humidity level in the entire indoor space.

-Remember to check your closets, crawl spaces, garage and other spaces that we neglect so easily.
-Mold likes to grow in hidden spaces as long as there is warmth, moisture and nutrients.
+Remember to check your closets, crawl spaces, garages, and other spaces that we neglect so easily.
+Mold likes to grow in hidden spaces as long as there is warmth, moisture, and nutrients.

 Please also read my past posts on: